Slow Cooker Shredded Chicken takes just minutes to prep and can be used in a wide range of dishes from salads, sandwiches, soups and main meals.

 Instead, safely thaw your chicken overnight in the refrigerator.

-Read more about food safety using slow cookers in these USDA food safety guidelines.
+Read more about food safety using slow cookers in these USDA slow cooker food safety tips.

 How to Shred Chicken